aws-samples/amazon-redshift-udfs/README.md

 - **resources.yaml** - a CFN template containing external resources which may be referenced by the Lambda function.
 These resources are for testing only.

 - **requirements.txt** - (Python Only) If your function requires modules not available already in the Lambda Python container.
-The modules will be packaged, uploaded to S3, and corresponding Lambda layers will be created.
+These modules will be packaged and uploaded to S3.
+You will need to include a [AWS::Lambda::LayerVersion](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-layerversion.html) resource for each module in yoru lambda.yaml file referencing the module and version number.
 See [the Glue Schema Registry UDF](https://github.com/aws-samples/amazon-redshift-udfs/tree/master/lambda-udfs/f_glue_schema_registry_avro_to_json(varchar,varchar)/lambda.yaml) as an example.
-Note: file MUST havea a trailing newline.
+Note: file MUST have a trailing newline.

 - **package.json** - (NodeJS Only) If your function requires modules not available already in Lambda, a list of modules.
 The modules will be packaged, uploaded to S3, and mapped to your Lambda function.
 See [f_mysql_lookup_nodejs](lambda-udfs/f_mysql_lookup_nodejs-varchar-varchar-varchar) for and example.